 The Chikin Ha Natural Park is located just 20 minutes south of Playa del Carmen and it features three cenotes.
 It’s a small area where you can swim in the clear waters of the Chikin Ha Cenote and Cenote X’Tabay, as well as explore the nearby ceremonial cenote Taak Bi Ha, with its mysterious ambiance.

 Depending on the package you choose, you can even go ziplining and riding through the jungle, as well as having lunch on site.
-It’s an excellent half-day trip for the entire family in Playa del Carmen!
+It’s an excellent half-day trip for the entire family to Playa del Carmen!

 And, if you’re interested in scuba diving in Chikin Ha Natural Park, you can explore the depths of the cave as long as you have an advanced diving certification.

 Chikin Ha Natural Park is open between 9 AM and 5 PM.
 Closed on Saturdays only.